topquark22/morseR24/README.md

 ## CE and CSN pins

 If using an external radio, wire CE to pin 10 and CSN to pin 9.
-This sketch supports integrated boards and that's what they use. _Note this is reversed from what you will see in most online resources._
+This sketch supports integrated boards and that's what they use. _Note this is reversed from what it says in most online sources._

 ## Circuit considerations